ETF Comparison

 Quick verdict

-ARCC (Ares Capital Corporation) and BXSL (Blackstone Secured Lending Fund) are both popular -pay income ETFs, but they take different approaches.
+ARCC (Ares Capital Corporation) and BXSL (Blackstone Secured Lending Fund) are both dividend ETFs, but they take different approaches.

 Deep dive